ANTicle/main/readme.md

 - checking for AI hallucinations
 - adaptive openAI API key update to avoid hitting errors
 - Web based frontend
+- settings for personaliced setup
+- using variables for article lenght and focus in the prompt

 ### Work in progress

-- adding variables to the prompt
 - promots

 ### Planned